 - Separate account

-A relationship where an investment manager or adviser is retained by a single pension plan sponsor to source real estate product under a stated investment policy exclusively for that sponsor.
+A relationship where an investment manager or adviser is retained by a single pension plan sponsor to source real estate products under a stated investment policy exclusively for that sponsor.

 An organization that acts on behalf of a trustee for the benefit of security holders.

-The distance from a curb, property line or other reference point, within which building is prohibited.
+The distance from a curb, property line or other reference points, within which building is prohibited.

 - Shares outstanding

-The number of shares of common stock currently outstanding, less the shares held in treasury.
+The number of shares of common stock currently outstanding, less the shares held in the treasury.

 - Sidecar Fund or Investment